Auslander's Formula for contravariantly finite subcategories: Preliminaries

 \subsection{Recollements of abelian categories}

 A subcategory $\CS$ of an abelian category $\CA$ is called a Serre subcategory, if it is closed under taking subobjects, quotients and extensions.
 Let $\CS$ be a Serre subcategory of $\CA$.
-The quotient category$\CA/\CS$ is by definition the localization of $\CA$ with respect to the collection of morphisms that their kernels and cokernels are in $\CS$.
+The quotient category $\CA/\CS$ is by definition the localization of $\CA$ with respect to the collection of all morphisms whose kernels and cokernels are in $\CS$.
 It is known \cite{Ga} that $\CA/\CS$ is an abelian category and the quotient functor $Q: \CA \lrt \CA/\CS$ is exact with $\Ker Q = \CS$.

 Let $\CA'$, $\CA$ and $\CA''$ be abelian categories.
 A recollement of $\CA$ with respect to $\CA'$ and $\CA''$ is a diagram

 of additive functors such that $u$, $v_{\la}$ and $v_{\rho}$ are fully faithful, $(u_{\la},u)$, $(u,u_{\rho})$, $(v_{\la},v)$ and $(v,v_{\rho})$ are adjoint pairs and $\im u= \Ker v$.